alphagov/re-build-systems/README.md

         -var ssh_public_key_file=~/.ssh/build_systems_${JENKINS_TEAM_NAME}_${JENKINS_ENV_NAME}_rsa.pub
     ```

-    If you get this `Error loading modules: bad response code: 401` when running the `terraform init` command,
+    If you see `Error loading modules: bad response code: 401` when running the `terraform init` command,
-    that may be because of the content in your `.netrc` file.
-To work around that,
-    you can temporarily rename the file, so that `terraform` will ignore it.
+    it may be due to the contents of your `.netrc` file.
+Temporarily renaming the file means `terraform` will ignore it.

-1. Use the new Jenkins

-    Visit the Jenkins at the URL shown by the output of the previous command (`jenkins2_url`).
+1. Use the new Jenkins by visiting the Jenkins at the URL shown by the output of the previous command (`jenkins2_url`).

 ### Debugging

+*will people need to do any troubleshooting, or is debugging enough?*

 To SSH into the master instance run:
 ```